arpan-52/Finalflash/README.md

 ## Citation

-If **FinalFlash** saves your analysis from the chaos of uncorrected primary beams and handling CASA tasks, give it a little love in your acknowledgements!
+If **Finalflash** saves your analysis from the chaos of uncorrected primary beams and handling CASA tasks, give it a little love in your acknowledgements!
 Add this line in the acknowledgement section:

-*"Primary beam corrections were performed using FinalFlash, hosted at [https://github.com/arpan-52/Finalflash](https://github.com/arpan-52/Finalflash)."*
+*"Primary beam corrections were performed using Finalflash, hosted at [https://github.com/arpan-52/Finalflash](https://github.com/arpan-52/Finalflash)."*

 Until it makes its debut on ASCL or I finally write my holography paper, your acknowledgement would be *super* appreciated.
 As some random user in the internet mentioned:
 "Science without ethics is like a spaceship without fuel—sure, it looks good, but it’s going nowhere."